Giuseppe Tomasi, Prince of Lampedusa, loves his mum. When she says ‘come’, he comes, when she says ‘go’, he goes.

 …Licy is not Sicilian.
 She comes from the Baltic.
 Ouch.

-She’s a career woman: an innovative psychoanalyst.
+And she’s a career woman: an innovative psychoanalyst.
 Double ouch.

-She’s already married.
+And she’s already married.
 Triple, eye-popping ouch!

 Never mind that Giuseppe and Licy share a love for psychoanalysis and literature and understand each other deeply.
 Never mind that Licy’s marriage is a façade, arranged by family for reasons of convenience and never consummated.
 Never mind that her husband, a cousin, is homosexual and would be only too happy to break the bond.